📊Causal Inference

 Why This Matters

 Regression Discontinuity Design sits at the heart of modern causal inference because it solves a fundamental problem: how do we estimate causal effects when we can't randomly assign treatment?
 RDD exploits arbitrary cutoffs—test score thresholds, age limits, income eligibility lines—to create conditions that approximate a randomized experiment.
-You're being tested on your ability to recognize when RDD is appropriate, understand what makes it credible, and identify threats to its validity.
+You need to recognize when RDD is appropriate, understand what makes it credible, and identify threats to its validity.

-The concepts here connect directly to broader themes in causal inference: identification strategies, local versus average treatment effects, and the bias-variance tradeoff in estimation.
-Don't just memorize that "bandwidth matters" or "manipulation is bad"—understand why observations near a cutoff serve as valid counterfactuals and what assumptions must hold for that logic to work.
-These distinctions will drive your FRQ responses and help you critically evaluate research designs.
+These concepts connect directly to broader themes in causal inference: identification strategies, local versus average treatment effects, and the bias-variance tradeoff in estimation.
+Don't just memorize that "bandwidth matters" or "manipulation is bad."
+Understand why observations near a cutoff serve as valid counterfactuals and what assumptions must hold for that logic to work.

 The Core Logic: Exploiting Discontinuities

-RDD works because individuals just above and below a cutoff are essentially randomly assigned to treatment—at least locally.
-The key insight is that if the cutoff is arbitrary, people on either side should be comparable in all ways except their treatment status.
+RDD works because individuals just above and below a cutoff are essentially randomly assigned to treatment, at least locally.
+If the cutoff is arbitrary, people on either side should be comparable in all ways except their treatment status.

 Definition and Basic Concept of RDD